Lele/node-pseudo-rbac/README.md

 # README
 We started to build this library because our team needed a permission library that could evaluate the permissions of a user based on his/her role in the application and with respect to the resource taken into consideration.

+In particular the library let you:
+  - define `role`s
+  - define `resource`s and their own specific roles (called `resource-role`s)
+  - define `permission`s for each role and resource-role with respect of each resource
+  - define a list of query-conditions to filter out resources starting from user roles
+  - use express middleware to manage user access on resources

+Permission are attribute-based, this means that you can specify a list of resource attributes to limit the effect of an action.

+## EXAMPLE

-For example let's consider we have to build a ticketing system with these requirements:
+For example, let's consider we have to build a ticketing system with these requirements:
   - user has one or more Roles among: Owner, Member, Customer
   - every ticket has an author, an assignee and 0 or more watchers
   - ticket can be assigned to one user

 We can immediately see that every user has a Role in the application (Owner, Member or Customer) and one or more roles with respect to the ticket; we want to define permissions based on all of them.
-For example, let's think about *read*, *assign* and *comment* permissions.
-For example, we could state that:
+For example, let's think about *read*, *update*, *assign* and *comment* permissions.
+We could state that:

 #### read
   - the Owner can read `ANY` ticket
-  - the Member can read  `ANY` ticket
+  - a Member can read  `ANY` ticket
-  - the Customer can read **only**  tickets in which is involved (i.e. he is either the author or one of the watchers)
+  - a Customer can read **only**  tickets in which is involved (i.e. he is either the author or one of the watchers)

 #### assign
   - the Owner can assign `ANY` ticket
-  - Member can assign tickets he/she has created (he/she is the author)
+  - a Member can assign tickets he/she has created (he/she is the author)
-  - Customer cannot assign tickets
+  - a Customer cannot assign tickets

 #### comment
   - the Owner can comment `ANY` ticket
   - authors, watchers and assignees can comment their `OWN` tickets
-  - Customers cannot comment any tickets
+  - a Customers cannot comment any tickets

+#### update
+  - the Owner can comment `ANY` ticket
+  - authors can update their own tickets
+  - watcher and assignees cannot update tickets
+  - a Member can always update ticket titles in the tickets they are involved in

 Our ticket library let the user define:
   - user Roles (Owner, Member, Customer)